kapilt/pytosca/README.rst

 yaml file.
 Finally the realized node resoures which are created by an orchestrator and associated to their corresponding node templates.

-The tosca standard has no formalized notion of realized topology resources at this time.

-This library chooses to map these distinct aggregates using native python language constructs, meta models correspond to classes, node templates to instances of those classes.
+This library chooses to map these collections using native python language constructs, meta models correspond to classes, node templates to instances of those classes.

 Execution
 ---------

 The execution of the template takes place through three phases of binding

 Input binding